olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

   _geometry_.
 Geometry is important, so Plexus uses [Theon](https://github.com/olson-sean-k/theon) to provide rich features so long as it understands the positional data of some geometry.

 - **Correctness and Consistency**

   Plexus provides a graph representation for polygonal meshes.
 Maintaining the topological consistency of such a data structure can be difficult, and Plexus attempts to provide an API that does not allow user code to invalidate graphs;
   errors, panics, and bugs are contained within the library.

+- **Documentation**

+  This may seems like an odd goal, but I often find useful crates and libraries difficult to use solely due to a lack of documentation and examples.
+Plexus is very incomplete, but I've tried to document what I can via `rustdoc` and a (very scrappy) website and user guide.

+In the future, I think it would be interesting to use Plexus as the basis for modeling software, but I also find the propsect of game-related features like rigging and animation to be an exciting idea.
+We'll see.

+At this point, Plexus does not provide the necessary features to be very useful, but the infrastructure built to power its graph implementation seems promising and provides a basis for implementing common algorithms.

 ## Iterator Expressions